Joannarama/Project_1/README.md

 ### Testing Responsiveness

-The website was built mobile first and Chrome developer tools were used throughout the build to test for correct rendering on multiple screen sizes.
+The website was built "mobile first" and Chrome developer tools were used throughout the build to test for correct rendering on multiple screen sizes.

 The website is tested for correct rendering and responsiveness and to ensure that all links and functionality work as expected on a number of viewport widths including: